nogibjj/kh509_individualproject2/README.md

 ├── requirements.txt
 └── README.md
 ```
-The github workflows completes all formatting linting, and testing requirements:
+The github workflows completes all formatting linting, and testing requirements.

+**Prerequisites**
+- Rust programming environment: Make sure you have Rust installed on your system.

+**Dependencies**
+rusqlite: For SQLite database interaction.
+csv: To work with CSV files.
+clap: for function operations.

+To install the Rust dependencies, add them to your Cargo.toml file and run cargo build.

+**Building the Binary**
+To build the Rust binary, use the following command:

+bash cargo build --release or make release

 ### Rust Source Code